undergrad-partner-school

 Aside from academics, Ithaca College boasts a vibrant campus life.
 It has over 200 student organizations covering a wide range of interests, from academic and professional clubs to cultural and recreational groups.
 The college's location in the Finger Lakes region of upstate New York offers plenty of outdoor recreational activities, including hiking, biking, and boating.
 Ithaca College is also known for its strong commitment to social justice and sustainability, with various initiatives and programs in place to foster a more inclusive and environmentally conscious campus.

-Located in Ithaca, NY, Ithaca College is a private comprehensive higher education institution.
-It has a campus size of 669 acres.
+Ithaca College is a private comprehensive higher education institution located in Ithaca, NY.
 This school follows a semester-based calendar.
-It has an acceptance rate of 75%.
-The freshman retention rate at Ithaca College is 83.2% and the six-year graduation rate is 74%.
+It has an acceptance rate of 69%.
+The freshman retention rate at Ithaca College is 83.3% and the six-year graduation rate is 74%.

 Quick Facts